 When Mesert first arrived in Edmonton from Ethiopia, she didn’t think there would be much of a language barrier.
 She had learned English before immigrating and was confident integrating wouldn’t be a problem.
 There was one thing she didn’t account for in the language barrier though.

 “I couldn’t understand anyone’s accents!”
-Tadesse explains.
+Mesert explains.
 “I called my brothers and told them that I didn’t think I could stay in Canada because everyone was so hard to understand.”

 GEF Seniors Housing has been providing the English classes to its staff since 2014.
 Partial funding for the program is provided to GEF Seniors Housing by the Canada Alberta Job Grant, which provides grants for training programs that focus on improving employment skills.

-Angelika Hoffmann used to teach for Edmonton Public Schools and now helps 49 employees with their English skills at six GEF Seniors Housing sites across the city.
-Hoffman points out that of all the site staff she works with, the group who meets at the Virginia Park lodge every Monday is one of the most culturally diverse.
+Miss Hofman used to teach for Edmonton Public Schools and now helps 49 employees with their English skills at six GEF Seniors Housing sites across the city.
+Hofman points out that of all the site staff she works with, the group who meets at the Virginia Park lodge every Monday is one of the most culturally diverse.

 Even though the women in the class are all from different parts of the world, the challenges each of them face in mastering English is the same.
 From pronunciation to understanding the differences between past, present and future tenses, the group works through each challenge together often using examples from what they’ve encountered in their daily lives and on the job with GEF Seniors Housing.